brandonland/text-adventure-game/README.md

-# untitled-text-adventure
+# Untitled Text Adventure Game

 A text adventure written in Zig.

-This is a learning project—I'm new to Zig and game dev.
+This is a learning project—I am very new to Zig, low/systems-level languages, and game development in general.